 But how can you measure your true online brand reputation?

-There's no such thing as a real gauge, but there are ways to assess your brand reputation, and what is being told about it on the web.
+There's no such thing as a real gauge, but there are ways to assess your brand reputation, and what is being said about it on the web.
 Taking care of content on your own website is not enough, you have to extend your scope to the whole internet.

-As a matter of fact, this aspect is often overlooked: as it happens, there might be some not very positive opinions about your company across different online platforms, and you can’t keep a consistent image.
+As a matter of fact, this aspect is often overlooked: as it happens, there might be some not very positive opinions about your company across different online platforms, and you can’t maintain a consistent image.

 What can we do?